Lowkh/Practice_GitHub_Actions_ContinuousDelivery/readme.md

 **Everything inside GitHub.
 No external tools needed.**

 A step-by-step beginner's guide from code creation → testing → team approval → automatic deployment.
+Updated with fixes for Python imports and GitHub Actions permissions.[^1][^2]

----
+***

 ## 🎯 What You'll Learn